-- 4. Automotive Technology Facility/Truck and Heavy Equipment Technology Facility: Located at 2719 Larson Street, these masonry and concrete buildings were purchased in 2003.
-The Automotive Facility is 30,522 square feet and was remodeled in 2007.
-With referendum funding, a new addition to the Truck and Heavy Equipment Facility was completed in the summer of 2014.
-This building is 44,133 square feet in size.
+- Vehicle Technology Center.
+The Vehicle Technology Center is home to both the Automotive Facility and the Truck and Heavy Equipment Facility.
+These masonry and concrete buildings were purchased in 2003.
 Both buildings house faculty offices, general and specialty classrooms, technical library, repair bays, labs, locker rooms, and storage areas.
-This location also has 75kW solar arrays. - 5.
-Business Education Center: Located at 405 8th Street North, this two-story brick building was constructed in 1973 and remodeled during the summers of 2013 and 2017.
+Located at 2721 Larson Street, the Automotive Facility is 30,522 square feet.
+This building was remodeled in 2007.
+Located at 2719 Larson Street, the Truck and Heavy Equipment facility is 44,133 square feet in size.
+A new addition to the Truck and Heavy Equipment Facility was completed with referendum funding, in the summer of 2014.
+This building also has 75kW solar arrays. - Business Education Center: Located at 744 Badger Street, this two-story brick building was constructed in 1973 and remodeled during the summers of 2013 and 2017.
 The building is 49,657 square feet and capable of handling two additional floors of expansion.
 It houses Business Division classrooms, labs, and offices, 4 lecture rooms, 15 computer rooms with 368 units, 2 conference rooms, 3 student mediascape work areas, 30 faculty offices, and 4 individual office spaces.
-The lower level of the building is occupied by the Information Networking Media Services (INMS) service counter and office complex. - 6.
-Center for Childhood Education: Located at 419 9th Street North, this one-story wood-frame structure was constructed in 1980, with an addition in 2000.
+The lower level of the building is occupied by the Information Networking Media Services (INMS) service counter and office complex. - Center for Childhood Education: Located at 419 9th Street North, this one-story wood-frame structure was constructed in 1980, with an addition in 2000.
 The building is 9,050 square feet and houses classrooms for Early Childhood Education and Foundations of Teacher Education.
 The facility includes an 8,000 square-foot fenced play area and storage garage.
 Western leases space to the YWCA for child care services open to Western employees, students, and the public.
 Full- or part-time care is provided for children ages six weeks to five years old.
 Western students have the opportunity for experiential learning in this child care setting.

-Coleman Center: Located at 304 6th Street North, this three-story brick/masonry structure was constructed in five phases from 1923-1991.
+Coleman Center: Located at 617 Vine Street, this three-story brick/masonry structure was constructed in five phases from 1923-1991.
 Then in 2013, referendum funding allowed for a two-phase major renovation.
 Phase one was completed in May 2015 and phase two was completed in August 2016.
 The building is 136,990 square feet, including the Lunda Center.
 This building contains a Security office.
 21 general-purpose classrooms for General Studies, Graphics.
 Early Childhood and Instructional Assistant, and Digital Technology.
 Six of the classrooms have computers at each student station.
-The building also features student sticky space, the Grind Coffee shop, faculty and adjunct offices with lounge, numerous conference rooms, a computer lab with approximately 21-24 stations, mother's room, and office space for Western's Foundation and Alumni Association, as well as Academic Excellence and Development.
+The building also features student sticky the Grind space.
+Coffee shop, faculty and adjunct offices with lounge, numerous conference rooms, a computer lab with approximately 21-24 stations, mother's room, and office space for Western's Foundation and Alumni Association, as well as Academic Excellence and Development.